7 Must-Visit Rockhounding Sites in Idaho

 Rockhounding Tool Kit for Teens & Adults – 6-Piece Geology Set with Rock Pick Hammer, Chisel & Small Backpack for Rock Collecting

-All-in-One Rock Collecting Kit: Includes a rock pick hammer, chisel, and crystal digging tools, making it a perfect set for beginner geologists.
+All-in-One Rock Collecting Kit: Includes a rock pick hammer, chisel, and crystal digging tools, making it a simple starter set for new rockhounds.

-Portable & Lightweight Backpack: Comes with a compact and trendy backpack to store tools and collected specimens while hiking or exploring.
+Portable & Lightweight Backpack: Comes with a compact backpack to keep tools and collected specimens together while hiking or exploring.

-Easy-to-Use Beginner Tools: Designed for young rockhounds and adults looking to start rock collecting-no prior experience needed.
+Beginner-Friendly Tools: Designed for teens and adults who are new to rock collecting—no prior experience required.

-Family-Friendly Outdoor Adventure: A great kit for kids and adults to enjoy gem mining, fossil hunting, and mineral identification during nature trips.
+Family-Friendly Outdoor Adventure: Great for gem mining, fossil hunting, and mineral identification on camping trips and day hikes.

-Encourages a New Hobby: A budget-friendly way to get into rockhounding, with room to expand into advanced geology tools as interest grows.
+Encourages a New Hobby: A budget-friendly way to try rockhounding, with room to expand into more advanced tools as your interest grows.

 $49.97